-- A: The one proposal to be voted on at the meeting is as follows: - 1.
-To elect the three Class II directors named in the Proxy Statement for a three-year term expiring in 2018 or until their successors have been elected and qualified.
+- A: The two proposals to be voted on at the meeting are as follows: - 1.
+To elect the two Class III directors named in the Proxy Statement for a three-year term expiring in 2019 or until their successors have been elected and qualified; and - 2.
+To approve the Benefitfocus, Inc. 2016 Employee Stock Purchase Plan.